BeroMaze/about-guessing-game/README.md

 ----------------------

 This is a guessing game that goes asked the users different questions about me.
-After each question the computer alerts whether or not the user got the answer right.
-At the end of the game the computer alerts the user how well the did.

-The user will go through the prompts the answer the questions and from the answers the user will be alerted the promper responce.
+There are four questions on the page that the user can answer by pressing the answer button.
+There is also a numbers game that the user will be able to play against the computer to see if they can guess what the right number is.

+Once the user has answered all the question they can press the results button to see their overall results.
+The results of each question will also be displayed next to the answer button after the user has answered the question.
 Code Fellows Project.

 Have fun and Good Luck